There are many ways to keep power and attraction in a relationship.

 And that’s why boyfriend and girlfriend candidates are superior to lover candidates: the ideal boyfriend candidate is the whole package.

 #3.
-Keep Improving & Increase Your SMV
+Keep Working On Your SMV

 Your SMV is not fixed in stone, but it shifts over time.